-Residing in South Florida’s backyard, the Florida Everglades is a truly one of a kind location.
+Residing in South Florida’s backyard, the Florida Everglades is a true one-of-a-kind location.
 While there are other wetlands around the world, none compare to the one sitting on the southern tip of Florida.
-People from as close at Fort Lauderdale to as far as Australia have made the journey to experience the Everglades up close and personal on an Airboat Rides Fort Lauderdale tour, however, there are some people who haven’t been able to make the journey.
+People from as close to Fort Lauderdale as far as Australia have made the journey to experience the Everglades up close and personal on an Airboat Tour in Fort Lauderdale.
+However, there are some people who haven’t been able to make the journey.
 Whether you’re planning a trip soon or in the future, there’s plenty of things you can learn about the Everglades before you make the journey.

 Interesting Facts About The Everglades

 It’s one thing to say “the Everglades is large”, and another to put it into perspective.
 Today, the Everglades is over 1,500,000 acres in size.
 This is equivalent to roughly 2,345 miles.
 To visualize the absolutely gargantuan size of the Everglades, imagine over 41,200 football fields side by side!
 Before people began moving into South Florida and urbanizing it, the Everglades was over double its current size.
 The Florida Everglades is the third-largest national park in the continental United States coming in behind Yellowstone and Death Valley.

 The Only Place In The World Where You Can Find Alligators And Crocodiles Living In Harmony